-20. Fixed Term Exclusion
+20. Fixed Term Suspension

-The School will use exclusion (fixed term or permanent) if a student has seriously broken school rules, internal exclusion has had limited impact or allowing them to stay in school would seriously harm their education or welfare, or the education and welfare of other students.
+The School will use a suspension, or permanent exclusion, if a student has seriously broken school rules, Internal seclusion has had limited impact or allowing them to stay in school would seriously harm their education or welfare, or the education and welfare of other students.